 If you do not wish this to happen, please inform a member of staff.

 The Guild Shop can be found on the ground floor of the KGV building.
 It sells toiletries, confectionery, newspapers and magazines, cards and hospital souvenirs.

 The shop is run by volunteers from the Barts Guild.
 Opening hours may be subject to change.

 A post box can be found at the Henry VIII Gatehouse entrance.

 Restaurant and coffee shop

-Light refreshments are available from the coffee shop, open 7.30am-4pm, Monday to Friday, on the ground floor of the same building.
+Light refreshments are available from the coffee shop, open from 7am-4pm, Monday-Friday, and 8am-2pm, Saturday and Sunday, on the ground floor of the KGV building.